Ford Fairlane Crown Victoria Skyliner

 However, the 1955 car is often (mistakenly) referred to as a ″Skyliner″ as it has a transparent top just like the named ″Skyliner″ 1954 and 1956 models have.

 ″Glass Top″ is a common street name for transparent top Fords.

 The ″sky-view″ transparent top is actually a front roof section of blue-green tinted, 1/4-in thick, molded, acrylic-plastic (not Plexiglas®).
 It is weather-sealed and unaffected by heat, cold, or moisture.
 The Owner's Manual states that it can be washed with water and soap, polished with Luster-Seal Haze Cream, and that a Ford dealership can remove scratches.
 Included was an interior pull-out, 2-section, 3-zipper, adjustable, ″aluminized nylon″ sunshade curtain.

+Models

-Ford's three mid-50s transparent top cars are:
+Ford's three mid-1950s transparent top cars are: